HELPING GLAUCOMA WITH NATURAL THERAPIES

 I am pleased I took the journey since a laser called an SLT would not have opened the angles.
 SLT commonly used to assist with aqueous drainage and helping lower IOP.
 All lasers offered for various eye disorders perform specific things and it is important that you receive the correct type for the eye disorder and symptoms you experience.

 I must stress that if two dozen people were diagnosed with POAG aside from genetic tendency, they would all have manifested it due to different circumstances.
 Some through physical head/eye trauma, metabolic problems and conventional drugs.
 I also feel the hormonal changes in midlife play a role.
-It is often put down as an “aging disorder” I don’t agree with this.
+It is often put down as an “aging disorder” I don’t agree with this since young people may suffer from glaucoma.

 Laser or glaucoma eye drops that help with lowing the IOP and improve aqueous fluid drainage.
 However there are many side effects with the drops.
 Some fortunate people may not experience too much of a problem but many others do both systemically and locally despite diligently following the 2 minute eyelid closure technique which your doctor explains.